Central churchmanship: Difference with the "Broad Church"

-Practice and Theology
+Practice and theology

-Central churchmen value both the official liturgies of the Church of England, which they clothe in a moderate amount of ceremony and a characteristically Anglican way of doing theology that is rooted in the Bible and the Creeds of the Early Church, whilst also valuing the contribution made by the English Reformation.
-In their theological thinking, they steer a middle course between the Anglo-Catholic and Evangelical parties, both of which are perceived as being extreme by Central Churchmen.
+Central churchmen value both the official liturgies of the Church of England, which they clothe in a moderate amount of ceremony and a characteristically Anglican way of doing theology that is rooted in the Bible and the Creeds of the Early Church, whilst also valuing the contributions made by the English Reformation.
+In their theology, they steer a middle course between the Anglo-Catholic and Evangelical parties, both of which Central churchmen consider extreme.

-Theology for Central Churchmen is very much a continuation of the Old High Church.
-Central Churchmen basically follow the line of development that begins with Richard Hooker, through Lancelot Andrewes to William Laud and the Caroline Divines, and then on to eighteenth and nineteenth century High Churchmen like Daniel Waterland, William Van Mildert, Harold Browne, George Pretyman Tomline, and Christopher Wordsworth.
-Central Churchmen are Sacramental Arminians in outlook, believing that baptism confers regeneration, that one can leave the faith if one apostatizes, Election is Corporate and that Christ is truly spiritually present in the elements of Communion.
-They also hold with a mild form of the doctrine of Apostolic Succession, and are not Charismatic.
+Theology for Central churchmen is very much a continuation of the 'Old High Church'.
+Central churchmen basically follow the line of development that begins with Richard Hooker, through Lancelot Andrewes to William Laud and the Caroline Divines, and then on to eighteenth and nineteenth century High churchmen like Daniel Waterland, William Van Mildert, Harold Browne, George Pretyman Tomline, and Christopher Wordsworth.
+Central churchmen are Sacramental Arminians in outlook, believing that baptism confers regeneration, that one can leave the faith if one apostatizes, that election is corporate, and that Christ is truly present in the elements of Communion.
+They hold to a mild form of the doctrine of Apostolic Succession, and are not charismatic.